singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Each one of these, in turn, expands out once we start applying nickels.
 We end up with a tree-like recursive structure where each call expands out to four or more calls.

 The base case of our recursion is the fully reduced  statement.
-For example,  makeChange(50 using   0 quarters,  5  dimes) is fully reduced to 1, since 5 dimes equals 50 cents.
+For example,  makeChange(50 using 0 quarters 5 dimes) is fully reduced to 1, since 5 dimes equals 50 cents.

 This leads to a recursive algorithm that looks like this: